Why Native English Speakers Say "Have" When They Mean "Eat"

 - I drank some drinks with friends today.

-Only one of the following sentences can use “have”.
-Can you tell which one it is?
+For the following sentences, only one can use “have.”
+Do you know which one it is?

 - I eat really slowly.